Tomirad/FactorioModsTranslationProject/README.md

-# Factorio Translation Mods
+# Factorio Mods Translations
 Translations are available to modders, mainly for those who don't use the GitHub platform to distribute them.

-The rule is simple:
+The rules are simple:
-We create a directory with the mod name (exactly as the creator uses it) and then place the ex. `pl` directory and then the translation file there.
+- create a directory with the mod name (exactly as the creator uses it) and mod version

-If create first folder it:
+- inside create directory with locale name (e.g. `pl` for polish translation)
+- place translation files inside that directory

+Template:
 <b>{NameProject}_{version}/locale/{LngCode}/config.cfg</b>
-Ex.
+Example:
 Ruins_0.1.3/locale/pl/config.cfg

-Sometimes author the modification use other name localisation file ex. string.cfg or {LngCode}.cfg
+Sometimes author of the modification uses other names for localisation files ex. string.cfg or {LngCode}.cfg

 NameProject - is name the mod with info.json
 Version - is version with info.json, must be format _0.0.0 or _0.0
-LngCode - language code your country ex. polish - pl, english - en, russian - ru
+LngCode - language code your country e.g. polish - pl, english - en, russian - ru

 And then we translate the mod from English into our own language.

 Important:
-Please use mod version and percent translation value if is incompleted translation.
+If translation is incomplete, please add how many percent is already translated.
-Ex.
-90% (90 lines from 100 text lines )
+E.g. 90% (90 lines from 100 text lines )

-# For Gammers
+# For Gamers
-Download this localisation and next copy only internal folders to /mods/ folder your game.
+Download this localisation files and then copy only internal folders to /mods/ folder inside your game directory.

 # Others
-Project is for game: <b>Factorio</b> http://factorio.com
+Project is for game <b>Factorio</b> [factorio.com](http://factorio.com)
-You will find mods to us translations here: https://mods.factorio.com
+You will find mods to our translations here: [mods.factorio.com](https://mods.factorio.com)